cboulay/SERF/README.md

 Open a browser and navigate to the specified URL and append `/admin/` to the end of the URL.
 Enter the credentials you specified in the previous step.
 This will provide you with basic access to the database models.

 You can also go to URL/eerfapp/ .
 These are pages for interacting with eerfapp.
-Some of the pages that come with eerfapp require your project to have jquery and flot available.

 TODO: Change the static\*.js to use relative paths.